• Campus Operational

 Debby Moore

-CEO.
-Trainer & Product Developer
+CEO & Product Developer

 Debby Moore has had over 32 years of experience in Texas Public School Education as a district administrator for Administrative and Student Services, as a campus administrator for elementary and secondary levels, as a counselor for special and regular education at all levels, as a behavioral specialist, and as a regular and special education teacher.
-Although Debby retired in December of 2010, she continued to serve in several interim school district positions, such as Director of Elementary Operations, COO of Human Resources, Assistant Superintendent for Teaching and Learning, and Director of Student Services.
+Although Debby retired in December 2010, she continued to serve in several interim school district positions, including Director of Elementary Operations, COO of Human Resources, Assistant Superintendent for Teaching and Learning, and Director of Student Services.
 In June 2013, Debby formed Texas School Procedures, LLC, and piloted the website with five districts across Texas.
-The company went public to all districts in 2015.
+The company went public in all districts in 2015.

 Dr. Gayle Smith